olma2077/gr-review/README.md

-CS50W first project with Pyton, Flask and PostgreSQL.
+CS50W first project using Pyton, Flask and PostgreSQL@Heroku.

 Trivial review site with GoodReads as data provider.

+User is able to register and log in.